Catholic Church in French Louisiana: Contact with American tribes

 The Church and its missionaries established contact with the Amerindian tribes.
 Certain missionaries, such as Father Jacques Marquette in the 17th century, took part in exploratory missions.
 The Jesuits translated collections of prayers into numerous Amerindian languages for the purpose of converting the Native Americans.
 Sometimes living with the tribes, they could not prevent some syncretism of their practices and beliefs.
 Sincere and permanent conversions were limited in number; many who received missionary instruction tended to assimilate the Holy Trinity into their belief of "spirits", or rejected it outright.

 Religious aims of French expeditions

 In the late 17th century, French expeditions, which included sovereign, religious and commercial aims, established a foothold on the Mississippi River and Gulf Coast.
-With its first settlements, France lay claim to a vast region of North America and set out to establish a commercial empire and French nation stretching from the Gulf of Mexico to Canada.
+With its first settlements, France laid claim to a vast region of North America and set out to establish a commercial empire and French nation stretching from the Gulf of Mexico to Canada.